-Sustainable tourism is the one that establishes a balance between the environmental, economic, and socio-cultural aspects of tourism development.
-It respects and supports the local communities, it takes care of environment and nature, offering travelers an experience rather than just a visit.
-It is the only way to make sure that we enjoy the beautiful places in this world and also let our children enjoy it.
+Sustainable tourism is one that establishes a balance between the environmental, economic, and socio-cultural aspects of tourism development.
+It respects and supports the local communities, it takes care of the environment and nature, offering travellers an experience rather than just a visit.
+It is the only way to make sure that we enjoy the beautiful places in this world and also let our children enjoy them.

 Sustainable tourism in Romania was not a focus until recently.
 Romania is a destination on the rise, so we don’t face a large number of tourists yet.
 But every year it becomes more known around the world and some places started to be very busy (Bran castle for example).
 But tourism is a great way for economic growth so we need to prepare to take advantage of it, keeping in mind the fact that it needs to be a healthy growth!